 Merle Erickson studies the effect of taxes on the pricing and structuring of mergers, acquisitions, and divestitures; and the use of accounting information in valuation and contracting.
 He also studies, among other things, various aspects of accounting fraud.
-He teaches “Taxes and Business Strategy” at Booth and his course has been a staple of the Booth MBA curriculum for more than two decades.
+He teaches “Taxes and Business Strategy” at Booth and has taught the course for the last twenty five years.

 In addition to numerous articles published in a variety of top academic journals, Erickson is a coauthor of the widely used Taxes and Business Strategy textbook (currently in its 6th edition) and is the author/editor of the casebook, Cases in Tax Strategy.
 From 2005-2011, he served as a co-editor of the Journal of Accounting Research.

 Erickson earned a bachelor's degree in accounting from Rockhurst College in 1987, an MBA in 1989 from Arizona State University, and a PhD in accounting from the University of Arizona in 1996.
 He joined the Chicago Booth faculty in 1996.

 Lubos Pastor is Charles P. McQuaid Professor of Finance at the University of Chicago Booth School of Business.
 At the University, he also serves as a director of the Center for Research in Security Prices (CRSP), member of the CRSP Indexes Advisory Council, and member of the board of the Fama-Miller Center for Research in Finance.
 Outside the University, he serves as a member of the Bank Board of the National Bank of Slovakia, director of the European Finance Association, Research Associate at the National Bureau of Economic Research, and Research Fellow at the Centre for Economic Policy and Research.
 He has served as president of the Western Finance Association, director of the American Finance Association, co-director of the Fama-Miller Center for Research in Finance, and Associate Editor of the Journal of Finance, Journal of Financial Economics, and the Review of Financial Studies.